afild/AFIS/README.md

 **Provider-agnostic LLM layer.** `app/llm_client.py` abstracts the AI provider.
 Anthropic Claude is the reference implementation; any provider can be substituted.

-**NIST AI RMF 1.0 alignment.** Every ETL action, model run, and AI interaction is logged to a persistent `compliance_logs` table following NIST governance principles: validity, reliability, explainability, and human oversight.
+**NIST AI RMF 1.0 alignment.** Every ETL action, model run, and AI interaction is logged to a persistent `audit_logs` table following NIST governance principles: validity, reliability, explainability, and human oversight.

 ---